cjohnson318/motif-backend/README.md

 ## Running the Code

-In one server, run `go run cmd/main.go`.
+In one terminal, run `go run cmd/main.go`.
 This will start up an HTTP server on port 50052.
-Make a GET request to `localhost:50052` and this should print `Hello, Dork!`, or similar.
+In another terminal, make a GET request to `localhost:50052` and this should print "Hello, Dork!", or similar.